String theory in twistor space and minimal tension holography: Vertex operators and bulk physics

 There are several points worth noting.
-The first is that, in Euclidean signature, the projective delta functions essentially make the projective identification $\bar{\omega}_{\dot{\alpha}} \sim \mu_{\dot{\alpha}}$, as we saw in \S\ref{sec:Boundary_spacetime}, and so they are naturally associated with the boundary data.
-The second is that the factors of $\langle \bar{\mu} \lambda \rangle$ and $[\bar{\omega}\pi]$ vanish on the boundary and so their appearance in the denominator hints at some delta-function support at the boundary.
-Finally, the integral is taken over the $\C\P^1$ corresponding to the point $g(z_i,\bar{z}_i)$ in the bulk spacetime, on which the bulk incidence relations are imposed.
+The first is that, in Euclidean signature, $\bar{\omega}_{\dot{\alpha}} = \mu_{\dot{\alpha}}$ as we saw in \S\ref{sec:Boundary_spacetime}, such that the projective delta functions naturally associate $\bar{\omega}_{\dot{\alpha}}$ with the boundary data.
+The second is that the factors of $\langle \bar{\mu} \lambda \rangle$ and $[\bar{\omega}\pi]$ vanish on the boundary and so their appearance in the denominator hints at delta-function support at the boundary.
+Finally, the integral is taken over the $\C\P^1$ corresponding to the point $g(z_i,\bar{z}_i)$ in the bulk spacetime, on which the bulk incidence relations \eqref{eq:incidence_g_inverse} are imposed.
+For this reason, we explicitly include the label of $g$ in the integration domain, $\C\P^1_g$.